 Other online names: Mediator, Dreamer, Questor.

-Obviously, all these names are meant to express one thing: The INFP have their own ideal vision of the world and their own take on how things should work, and they quietly push for what they feel is right.
+All these names are meant to express one thing: INFPs have their own ideal vision of the world and their own take on how things should work, and they quietly push for what they feel is right.

 Their four-letter type — INFP — stands for Introverted-Intuitive-Feeling-Perceiving, which means they